chrismarquezz/classlink-integration-demo/CODE_SAMPLES.md

     return secret['base_url'], secret['access_token']
 ```

 **Explanation:**
 This function demonstrates a critical security best practice.
 Instead of hardcoding the API `access_token` or `base_url` in the source code, it retrieves them at runtime from **AWS Secrets Manager**.
-The `boto3` library (the AWS SDK for Python) is used to make a secure call to the Secrets Manager service.
-The function's IAM role grants it permission to perform this action.
-This ensures that sensitive credentials are never exposed in the source code repository.
+The `boto3` library (the AWS SDK for Python) is used to make a secure call to Secrets Manager.
+The function's IAM role grants it permission to perform this action, ensuring that credentials are kept safe and out of version control.

+---

 ### Sample 2: Populating DynamoDB Efficiently